500 Years of Spanish Paintings at San Antonio Museum of Art - Here Are 5 Highlights

 El Greco - The Annunciation, ca. 1596-1600

-Arguably one of the most famous painters of his time, El Greco set the groundwork for many to follow.
+Arguably one of the most famous Spanish painters of his time, El Greco set the groundwork for many to follow.
 Throughout his life and career, the artist moved from the flat symbolic Byzantine icons to Renessaince painting, and then on to a predominantly conceptual kind of art he is celebrated for today.
-The artist rejected the world of mere appearance to embrace the realm of the intellect and the spirit.
+In his paintings, the artist rejected the world of mere appearance to embrace the realm of the intellect and the spirit.

 The Annunciation, a Biblical episode which tells of the annunciation of the Virgin’s motherhood by the Archangel Gabriel and the incarnation of Christ in Mary by the Holy Ghost in the form of a dove, was a recurring subject throughout El Greco’s career.